joekrump/react-cms-client/README.md

 The dev environment for the app was created using [react-create-app](https://github.com/facebookincubator/create-react-app), an excellent tool for generating a skeleton React app with all the basic configuration taken care of.
 Visit the url above for more details.
 Redux Devtools are also used in dev environment.

+CRUD admin interface is setup to be generic.

 ## Setup Instructions